Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Industrial3D Dataset

 \Cref{fig:industrial3d_split_distribution} illustrates the pronounced class imbalance across both the training and test splits.
 Dominant structural classes (rectangular beam (rbeam, 32.6\%), pipe (24.2\%), and duct (21.1\%)) collectively account for 77\% of all labelled points.
 In contrast, tail classes such as strainer (0.15\%) and reducer (0.18\%) are extremely rare.
 Per-area breakdowns are reported in~\Cref{tab:industrial3d_area_category}, showing that the spatial distribution of classes is highly non-uniform: tank points are concentrated in Areas 3 and 9, while pump and strainer points occur primarily in the Chiller (Area 1), SPH (Area 12), and WRT2 (Area 13) scenes.

 \Cref{tab:dataset_split} summarises the area-based training and test split, following the S3DIS evaluation protocol~\citep{armeni2016}.
-Areas 6 and 12 (93m PSU/99.2 VSPA-1 and SPH) form the held-out test set (84.9M points, 13.9\%); the remaining 10 areas constitute the training set (527.8M points, 86.1\%).
+Areas 6 and 12 (93m PSU/99.2 VSPA-1 and SPH) form the held-out test set (84.9M points, 13.9\%); the remaining 11 areas, including Area 9 (OSCG), constitute the training set (527.8M points, 86.1\%).
 Complete per-area per-class statistics are reported in~\Cref{tab:industrial3d_area_category}.

 Industrial3D embodies what this paper terms the \textit{dual crisis} in industrial point cloud segmentation: the simultaneous occurrence of extreme statistical rarity and geometric ambiguity.
 The 215:1 head-to-tail imbalance (Rbm:Str) is 3.5$\times$ more severe than S3DIS (62:1), and over 80\% of tail-class points share cylindrical geometric primitives with the dominant pipe class.
 Tail classes fall into two subtypes: \textit{composite-tail} classes (Flg, Val, Pmp, Str), whose parts share primitives with head classes, and \textit{primitive-similarity} tail classes (Elb, Tee, Rdr), which are locally indistinguishable from pipes due to shared cylindrical structure.
 A detailed analysis with benchmark-based evidence is presented in~\Cref{sec:challenges}; proposed solutions to this challenge are described in the companion methods paper~\citep{Yin2026arXiv}.